Traffic Law FAQ Center

 You can legally cross double yellow lines in most states to make left turns into driveways, parking lots, or side streets.
 You cannot cross them to pass other vehicles.
 Some states also allow crossing when directed by law enforcement or for emergency vehicles.
 Always check your specific state laws as exceptions may vary.
 Example: You're driving on a two-lane road with double yellow lines.
 You need to turn left into your driveway or a restaurant parking lot.
 This is legal - you can cross the double yellow lines to complete the turn.
 However, if there's a slow-moving tractor ahead and you're tempted to cross the double yellow lines to pass it, that would be illegal and could result in a citation.

-What do broken yellow lines mean?
+What do yellow and white solid lines mean?

 Lane Markings